Honduras–United States relations: 19th century

 The establishment of formal relations began in 1830 when the Central American government opened diplomatic and commercial relations with the United States and the American embassy was opened on Central American soil.
 After the end of the Federation and the independence of Honduras from this in 1838, the country and the United States continued to maintain an open diplomatic relationship.
 Honduras, given its strategic geographic location and its wealth in natural resources, began to attract American interest although its influence on the country was not as strong as it was several decades later.

-The first disagreement between Honduras and the United States occurred in 1848 when President Juan Lindo showed serious concern about the annexation of Mexican territory by the United States after the Mexican American War. after this disagreement he relationship between the United States and Honduras will continue normally.
+The first disagreement between Honduras and the United States occurred in 1848 when President Juan Lindo showed serious concern about the annexation of Mexican territory by the United States after the Mexican American War. after this disagreement the relationship between the United States and Honduras will continue normally.
 In 1849 the United States supported Hondurans in the Anglo-Honduran War, as this aid would give Honduras a diplomatic victory over the British Empire.
 During this period, the diplomat E.G Squier arrived, who brought descriptions about the country to the University of New York and who saw several archaeological sites and interviewed indigenous peoples in the area.

 San Juancito, home of the Rosario Mining Company, once held the American consulate.

 During the end of this century when we began to see the growth of US capital investment on Honduran soil, opening companies such as the Rosario Minning Company, this due to the so-called Liberal Reform made by President Marco Aurelio Soto that allowed foreign investment.